Diseases Of The Arteries Veins And Lymphatic Question and Answers

 • Tuberculous cervical lymphadenitis refers to lymphadenitis of tire cervical lymph nodes associated with tuberculosis.

-Tuberculosis cervical lymphadenitis Clinical features:
+Tuberculosis Cervical Lymphadenitis Clinical features:

 • Commonly found in children and young adults.